sqorn/sqorn/docs/docs/tutorial.md

   args: [] }
 ```

-Table sources can be manually constructed subqueries.
+Tables can be manually constructed subqueries.
 These will *not* be parenthesized automatically.

 ```js
 // a Postgres-only query